| About Images and Scale For best results, save graphic

 side is correctly loaded to be the printing surface on your printer.

 Peel off paper backing when ink has dried.
+Computer printed fabric is

 NOT colorfast.